Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Observations and data-sets

 \subsection{P200/DBSP observation}

-On September 4, 2024, we observed 10 lensed-quasar candidates with the 200-inch Hale Telescope (P200) at Palomar Observatory.
-We confirm one systems as lensed quasars and identify two additional likely lens that requires follow-up spectroscopy to obtain distinct spectra of both quasi-stellar objects (QSOs) and thereby confirm or refute its lensing nature.
-In this paper we report only these three systems (one confirmed and two likely); the remaining targets—including dual QSOs and projected QSOs—will be presented in a separate work.
+On 2024 September 4, we obtained optical spectroscopy for ten lensed-quasar candidates with the 200-inch (5.1-m) Hale Telescope (P200) at Palomar Observatory, California.
+From this run we confirm one system as a lensed quasar and identify two additional likely lenses that require follow-up spectroscopy to obtain spatially resolved spectra of both quasar images and thereby confirm or refute their lensing nature.
+In this paper we report only these three systems (one confirmed and two likely); the remaining targets--including dual quasars (QSOs) and projected QSOs--will be presented in a separate work.

+We used the facility Double Spectrograph (DBSP; \citealt{Oke1982}), the workhorse moderate-resolution optical spectrograph on P200.
+DBSP is a dual-arm instrument that splits the incoming beam with a selectable dichroic, enabling simultaneous blue- and red-channel observations across the optical regime.
+For our observations we adopted the D-55 dichroic to divide the light into blue and red channels.
+The blue arm employed the 300 lines mm$^{-1}$ grating blazed at 3990\AA\ (2.108\AA\ pixel$^{-1}$), and the red arm used the 316 lines mm$^{-1}$ grating blazed at 7150\AA\ (1.535\AA\ pixel$^{-1}$).
+Typical seeing during the night was $0.9^{\prime\prime}$-$1.5^{\prime\prime}$, and we used a $1.5^{\prime\prime}$-wide slit.
+Note that there are bad pixels in the red side at the wavelength of $\sim$5800-6300\AA, thus all DBSP data is unavailable in this range (see Fig.\,\ref{fig:specs}).